A Hybrid High-Order Finite Element Method for a Nonlocal Nonlinear Problem of Kirchhoff Type: Numerical Experiments

 \section{Numerical Experiments}

 In this section, we perform numerical tests to compute the discrete solution of \eqref{weak_kirchhoff} and illustrate the convergence rate.
 To solve the nonlocal nonlinear discrete problem, we use the Newton-Raphson method; see \cite{Gudi12_Kirchhof_apriori} for the implementation of a conforming finite element method.
-We describe the steps for the implementation of the discrete HHO solution \eqref{dis_kirchhoff} using the modified discrete solution of \eqref{modified_dis1}-\eqref{modified_dis2}.
+We describe the steps for the implementation of the discrete HHO solution \eqref{dis_kirchhoff} using the solution of the equivalent problem~\eqref{equivalent_dis1}-\eqref{equivalent_dis2}.
 Let $N$ be the dimension of the HHO space $\underline{U}_{h,0}^k$ and $\{\underline{\varphi_i}\}_{i=1}^{N}$ be a basis of $\underline{U}_{h,0}^k$.
 Then, any solution $\underline{u}_h\in \underline{U}_{h,0}^k$ can be written as

 Set $\vec{\alpha}=[\alpha_1,\alpha_2,\ldots,\alpha_N]^T$.
 Define a nonlinear map $F:\mR^{N}\times\mR\to\mR^{N+1}$ with $F=[F_1,F_2,\ldots,F_{N+1}]^T$ such that

 Now we compute the Jacobian matrix of the form